abdreams/CompetitiveProgramming/README.md

 export default PortfolioDiversity;
 ```

-This layout will place the table and the portfolio diversity graph in separate containers, providing some space between them and making it visually cleaner.
+With these changes, the `PortfolioTable` and `PortfolioDiversity` components should be displayed side by side with some space between them.